lzh-mb-mod/RTSCamera/README.md

 - Command System

-  - Another way to issue focus charge command.
+  - Issue focus charge command by clicking middle button on enemy units.

-  - **New:** Focus attack on enemy units without interupting movement orders.
-For example, let your archers focus shooting while holding position.
+  - **New:** Focus attack on enemy units without interupting previous movement orders.
+For example, **let your archers focus shooting while holding position**.

   - Select your troops by clicking middle button on units.